samridhim/AnalyzingGeneRegulation/README.md

 For more information, link to our final presentation: https://bit.ly/2Y2a4L4

+For our implementation of DeepBind's architecture : https://github.com/samridhim/Final_TF

 ## Requirements
 Project is done in Python 3 environment.
 The training was done on a NVIDIA Quadro M2000 GPU with 32GB RAM.